bhoward/focsipedia/docs/logic/circuits.md

 <img src={useBaseUrl('img/exprtree.png')}
 alt="Expression tree for s=(a OR b) AND NOT (a AND b)" className="centered-figure" />

 Of course, we are usually interested in circuits that may have multiple outputs, so we may use a forest of expression trees.
-The next figure shows a forest for the same expression as above, along with the additional output $c$ given by $a\AND b$:
+The next figure shows a forest for the same expression as above, along with the additional output $c$ given by $a\land b$:

 <img src={useBaseUrl('img/exprforest.png')}
 alt="Expression forest for s=(a OR b) AND NOT (a AND b) and c=a AND b" className="centered-figure" />